 You are receiving a document like this.
 It is about 40 pages long.
 The text is usually a handout material from one of the educational seminars.
 “Phase 1” is a tell, because it is essential for the scheme.
 They ask you to translate it from English to your language.
 The deadline is about 4 weeks and they offer good pay.
 In my case, they offered 18 cents a word.
-They offer to pay with the bank check.
-Note, that they never offer to pay with PayPal, credit card or bank transfer.
+They offer to pay with a bank check.
+Note, that they never offer to pay with PayPal, credit card, or bank transfer.

-You take the job, spend a lot of time on it and send the translation.
+You take the job, spend a lot of time on it, and send the translation.
 You will receive a check which you most probably will immediately take to the bank.
 The check will be for an amount twice the amount of your invoice.
 They will tell you that the other part is for the future “Phase 2”.
 They are so impressed with your work that they decided to pay upfront.

-The next day you will receive an email telling you that the “Phase 2” has been cancelled, and they will ask you to refund the difference.
+The next day you will receive an email telling you that “Phase 2” has been canceled, and they will ask you to refund the difference.
 If you believe them you will send them the difference in real money.
 In about a week the bank will return their original fake check.
 The bank will also charge you $30 for depositing an invalid check.
 So you will be out of the amount you’ve sent plus the bank charge.
 Of course, you will never find the culprits and return your money.
 Please be careful.
 These are trying times and the last thing we need is to deal with scammers.

 There are different forms of scams targeted towards the translator.
 As a freelance translator, you have to be careful to avoid such scams as Alex Levoff has suggested.